 After I gather balsam boughs, I work with a section of bough about a foot long at a time and carefully inspect the needles and stems for any foreign material (an errant cobweb, leaves or other detritus from neighboring trees) and remove any yellowed or brown needles.
 Once I’ve thoroughly gone over this section of balsam fir, I take a small pair of garden snips (use whatever is comfortable in your hands-pruning clippers or small shears work fine too) and cut the needles and stems into a very clean (preferably sanitized) glass jar.
 You can keep the balsam in larger pieces as they go into the jar if you prefer but the more surface area you expose to the jojoba, the sooner the jojoba will take on that delicious balsam scent.
 I like snipping the needles in half parallel to the stem so that every needle is at least cut in half, and then cutting the balsam stems into small pieces.
 There are infinite proportions of balsam fir to jojoba that you could use but the simplest method is simply to fill the jar you’re using loosely with balsam fir (I don’t recommend packing the jar too tightly with needles/stems) and once filled, pour jojoba slowly into the jar, poking a clean knife or other object into the jar to remove any air pockets and ensure that the jojoba has dispersed throughout.
 Once the jojoba comes to the top of your jar, make sure the fir is submerged, and cover.
 You can keep this jar in a dark cupboard or anywhere out of bright sunlight while it infuses and when you think of it, give the jar a good shake (daily is ideal).

 Once you’re happy with your infusion’s fragrance, strain out the balsam from the jojoba.
 I like to strain twice, once through a fine mesh colander to get the bulk of the balsam out and then again through a piece of finely woven unbleached cotton or a coffee filter to remove anything other than jojoba.
 Transfer your infused balsam jojoba into a clean bottle and enjoy!
 What can you do with balsam fir infused jojoba?
 First and foremost, use it on your skin and hair to impart that wonderful balsam scent as well as to moisturize and condition.
 (As with all new products, be sure to patch test your infusion as there are infrequent cases of people having sensitivities to balsam.)
 Balsam jojoba makes a delightful beard oil.
 I like to work a little bit into my hair for gloss, conditioning, and, again, that smell!
-You can read a lot of information online about balsam fir’s potential benefits to the skin and to health.
+You can read a lot of information online about potential balsam fir benefits to the skin and health.
 I recommend starting here and here .
-We don’t make any claims here at The Original Jojoba Company but purported benefits may include aiding the circulation system when rubbed into the skin, as an aid for colds/bronchitis if the infused oil is rubbed into the chest (many conifers have an affinity for the respiratory system), and to relieve sore muscles.
-Of course the aromatherapy benefits of balsam fir are not a small part of its appeal!
+We don’t make any claims here at The Original Jojoba Company but purported benefits of balsam fir oil may include aiding the circulation system when rubbed into the skin, as an aid for colds/bronchitis if the infused oil is rubbed into the chest (many conifers have an affinity for the respiratory system), and to relieve sore muscles.
+Of course, the aromatherapy benefits of balsam fir are not a small part of its appeal!

-We hope this inspires some of you reading to try making your own balsam infused jojoba.
+We hope this inspires some of you reading to try making your own balsam-infused jojoba.
 If you make your own or try ours, we’d love to hear what you think!